-Acoustics and vibration Construction processes Risk management and investment decisions Manufacturers - primary and secondary Developers Insurers and Financiers Architects Builders Research institutions Mass timber products that recognize B.C. species and wood supply such as hem-fir Wood-based insulation from B.C. species Wood-based building products for a circular built environment (design for disassembly and adaptation, cascading use of wood, waste prevention, reduced lifecycle impacts of wood) Guide research institutions and manufacturers in development of new equipment, processes and products
+Audiences Manufacturers-primary and secondary; Research institutions Priority activities Mass timber products that recognize B.C. species and wood supply such as hem-fir Finger-jointed, strand-based, thermally modified or other formats/processes to increase value of wood products Wood-based building products for a circular built environment (design for disassembly and adaptation, cascading use of wood, waste prevention, reduced lifecycle impacts of wood) Desired outcome Guide research institutions and manufacturers in development of new equipment, processes and products.